Menu Close

 What Is a Public Investment?

-Over time, governments have developed various types of public-private partnerships to ensure efficiency and cost savings.
+Over time, governments have developed various public-private partnerships to ensure more efficient use of resources and to save costs.

 Types of Public Investment

-Each of these industries plays a role in local, national, and global economic growth.
+Each of these sectors plays a crucial role in fostering economic growth on local, national, and global levels.

 What Is the Role of Public Investment in Economic Growth?